 All of the 1956 Proof Sets (Buy on eBay) were originally issued in the new “flat packs.”
 This simplified style of packaging had been introduced in the middle of the prior year to replace the previous boxed sets.
 The flat pack would prove to be an improvement and remain in use until the production of the 1964 Proof Set.

-The pace of sales for the US Mint’s annual proof coinage offering would continue their rapid upward trend.
+The pace of sales for the United States Mint’s annual Proof coinage offering would continue their rapid upward trend.
 At an original issue price of $2.10 each, the Mint recorded sales of 669,384 sets.
 This was an increase of nearly 300,000 from the prior year.

 1956 Proof Set Information

 - Original Issue Price: $2.10

 - Mintage: 669,384